Whole Life Insurance Pros and Cons (2026 Guide)

 The Pros and Cons at a Glance

 The single biggest drawback is cost.
-The Insurance Information Institute notes that permanent policies are substantially more expensive than term because you are paying for both lifelong coverage and a savings element.
+The Insurance Information Institute notes that permanent policies typically charge higher premiums than term because you are paying for both lifelong coverage and a savings element.

 The Case For Whole Life: Genuine Pros